MariaMendezReal/MariaMendezReal.github.io/index.md

 Originally from Mexico, Maria Méndez Real spent one year in the United States and lives in France since 2009.<br/>
 Since September 2024, Maria Méndez Real holds the **Junior Professor Chair on Swarm of Autonomous and Trusted Maritime Drones** at UBS (*Université de Bretagne-Sud*), within Lab-STICC CNRS UMR 6285 lab in France. <br/>
 She is also **[scientific leader and coordinator of CoPhyTEE](https://MariaMendezReal.github.io/CoPhyTEE.html) ANR JCJC Project**.<br/>
-Before she was Associate Professor (*Maitre de Conférences*) at Polytech Université de Nantes, France from 2018 to 2024.
+Before, she was Associate Professor (*Maitre de Conférences*) at Polytech Nantes Université, France from 2018 to 2024.
 Since 2014 she has been working in Hardware Security.
-Her reasearch activity is within IETR (*Institut d’Electronique et des Technologies du numéRique*, UMR CNRS 6164) lab.
-Her research interests are on  side-channel attacks, fault and remote attacks, embedded systems, multi and many-core systems and protoyping tools.<br/>
+Her reasearch activity is within Lab-STICC (*Laboratoire des Sciences et Technologies de l'Information, de la Communication et de la Connaissance*, UMR CNRS 6285) lab.
+Her research interests are on  side-channel attacks, fault and remote attacks, embedded systems, and machine learning implementation security.<br/>
-From 2017 to 2018 she was an Assistant Professor (*ATER*) at Polytech Université de Nantes.<br/>
+From 2017 to 2018 she was an Assistant Professor (*ATER*) at Polytech Nantes Université.<br/>
 In 2015 she was invited researcher at the Ruhr-University of Bochum (RUB), Germany.
 She worked on virtual prototyping tools for evaluating multi core architectures security.<br/>
 In 2017, she received her PhD, european label, in Electronic Engineering - Hardware Security from UBS (*Université de Bretagne-Sud*), within Lab-STICC CNRS UMR 6285 lab in France.
 Her PhD work was on the frame of the French ANR TSUNAMY project (2013-2017) and deal with secure-enable mechanisms for the physical isolation of sensitive applications on many-core architectures.<br/>
 Before that, she received her master (Dipl.-Ing.) in Electrical and Computer from UBS in 2014.<br/>